powersj/whatsthis/docs/probes/containers.md

 ### wsl

-Per a [GitHub issue](https://github.com/Microsoft/WSL/issues/423#issuecomment-221627364) on the WSL project page, checking for "Microsoft" or "WSL" in either of these two files:
+Per a [GitHub issue](https://github.com/Microsoft/WSL/issues/423#issuecomment-221627364) on the WSL project page, checking for "microsoft" in either of these two files:

 * `/proc/sys/kernel/osrelease`